d-cook/SomethingNew/Concepts.md

 #### Think of programming language as a way to specify a program using a grammar.
 What if instead of a grammar, you used an API to create program constructs and make API calls to manipulate, validate, and build it?
 It would be very easy to extend however you like.
 Also, extend this idea to UI
 #### Specify structure, or specify process that generates structure?
 #### Rather than depending on separate things (programming language, IDE, editor, etc.), each piece of software should be its own self-contained tool for doing all this, capable of editing its own "language"/compiler (if relevent), UI, etc.
-#### Making decisions (or allowing them to be made) based on context.
-(Context-dependent language, UI, etc; software that works a certain way that's best for itself, rather than trying to choose a prescriptive way to "do everything")
 #### Modeling & editing structure as-is, or modeling and editing a generative process and replacing the old thing by regenerating it.
 #### Programming via interaction (e.g. capturing operations as steps of UI operations, rather than trying to visualize a "flow" of operations).
 Idea taken from Bret Victor's "Drawing Dynamic Visualizations".
   * That is, not a flat look-at-it-all-at-once model of exeuction, but a dynamic interactive model for exploring it.
 Also see Bret Victor's "Media for Thinking the Unthinkable"
 #### Object (interface), UI, API ...
 These are all really the same thing
 #### OO is about objects, not about classes (Jim Coplien & DCI)
-#### Bootstrapping: compiler/system written in "itself", and can self re-define
-  * Built-in compilers/translators/serializers that can re-compile the system/runtime to another platform, and each compiler "comes with" because it is written in the language of the system. ("Ultron")
 #### Automatic JIT compilation, or compiling only key components (which?)?
 #### A basic UI substrate from which anything can be put together (like how any structure can be built from the same object-model)
   * Concept of graphics primitives, or of UI primitives (e.g. boxes), each with their own relative transformations